pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

 (convert) your own.

-You cannot use Docker containers on Bridges-2, but you can download the container from Docker and convert it to Singularity format.
+You cannot use Docker containers on Bridges-2, but you can download a container from Docker and convert it to Singularity format.

 To pull a container from [DockerHub](https://hub.docker.com/):
 ```shell